-- 1. STOP!
-Read the all safety information included with and on the side of heater. - 2.
-Check that gas supply to heater is on. - 3.
-Push in gas control knob and slightly turn clockwise to the OFF position (see figure 16). - Note: Knob cannot be turned from PILOT to OFF unless knob is pushed in slightly.
-Do not force. - 4.
-Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the all safety information included with and on the side of heater - 2.
+Check that gas supply to heater is on. - Push in gas control knob and slightly turn clockwise to the OFF position See Figure 15.

+Note: Knob cannot be turned from PILOT to OFF unless knob is pushed in slightly.
+Do not force.

+- 4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you do not smell gas, go to the next step. - 5.
-Push in gas control know slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.
+Push in gas control knob slightly and turn counterclockwise to PILOT and depress for five (5) seconds.